iai-group/MovieBot/docs/source/usage.rst

         });
     </script>

-A button to discuss with MovieBot should be placed at the bottom right of your web page.
+A button to interact with MovieBot should be placed at the bottom right of your web page.

 Quickstart IAI MovieBot with Telegram
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^